 Concours judging shall begin punctually at the time scheduled.
-No vehicles shall be permitted to enter the Concours after judging has begun, without an approved hardship allowance by the committee Chair.
+No vehicles shall be permitted to enter the Concours after judging has begun, without an approved hardship allowance.

 A consistent and standardized judging and scoring technique is used to assess the quality of the Concours d'Elegance vehicles.
 There are seven judging units used to organize the scoring.
 They are: (1) paint and bodywork, (2) trim and trunk or cargo area, (3) wheels, tires, and glass, (4) undercarriage, (5) engine, (6) operations, and (7) interior.
-Each unit is subdivided into a number of line items that are inspected by a judge, and a quality score assessed for each line item to reflect the cleanliness and workmanship of that line item.
-Independent of the judge's quality score, each Line Item has a relative worth assigned to it by the Concours Committee that reflects how important it is to the overall quality of the vehicle (for example, paint and body work are more important than shock absorbers).
+Each unit is subdivided into a number of Line Items that are inspected by a judge, and a 'quality' score assessed for each line item to reflect the cleanliness and workmanship of that line item.
+Independent of the judge's 'quality' score, each Line Item has a relative 'worth' assigned to it by the Concours Committee that reflects how important it is to the overall quality of the vehicle (for example, paint and body work are more important than shock absorbers).
 After the judging process is over, a tally group will convene and multiply the judges Line Item 'quality' scores by the Line Item's 'worth' to obtain the points earned by each Line Item.
-These points are accumulated for each unit to get a score, and then the unit scores accumulated to obtain the overall Concours score.
+These points are accumulated for each unit to get a score, and then the unit scores accumulated to obtain the overall concours score.
+Details may be found in the separate Concours d'Elegance Judging Standards document.
+Included in this document will be the special accommodations needed for judging special built Corvairs that do not otherwise conform to the production Corvair appearance.

-judges.
-The entrant or representative shall remain at least six feet from the judges during the judging process and shall not interfere with the judging process in any way.
-If partially completed judging sheets are left by the judges on or in the car for the next judging team, the entrant or representative shall not look at or touch the judging sheet, nor allow any other person to do so at any time, under penalty of immediate disqualification.
+Other than answers to the judges' questions, there shall be no conversation with the judges.
+The entrant or representative shall remain at least six feet from the judges during the judging process, and shall not interfere with the judging process in any way.

+If partially completed judging sheets are left by the judges on or in the car for the next judging team, the entrant or representative shall not look at nor touch the judging sheet, nor allow any other person to do so at any time, under penalty of immediate disqualification.
 All judges and Concours Committee members are empowered to enforce this absolute requirement.
 There will be no leniency nor discussion allowed on this point.
 No scoring information of any form is to be released by anyone before formal announcement of the results at the conclusion of the event.